 Pastors and their churches often fail to understand that a reasonable transition period can take years.
 Fortunately, COVID has caused leaders to realize that the future can accelerate quickly, and succession can be here before you know it.
-So one silver lining of the pandemic crisis I’ve noticed is that leaders are talking about succession sooner rather than later.
-Nonetheless, I still see leaders looking for a “microwave” succession, when more often than not, a “crock pot” recipe is a better solution.
+So one silver lining of the pandemic crisis I’ve noticed is that leaders are talking about succession sooner than ever.
+Nonetheless, I still see leaders looking for a “microwave” succession plan when more often than not, a “crockpot” recipe is a better solution.
 A successor must be accepted and incorporated into the church’s culture to establish a solid foundation for effective leadership and ministry.
 This is not a quick process.
-A Harvard professor once advised leaders in the business world that they “need 10 years to develop a great CEO.”¹ Churches, especially high-visibility ones, may not need ten years to develop the next senior pastor, but they do probably need ten years to cultivate a strong culture of leadership development at all levels.
-This also includes relationship building with the congregation and
+A Harvard professor once advised leaders in the business world that they “need 10 years to develop a great CEO.”¹ Churches, especially highly-visible ones, may not need ten years to develop the next senior pastor, but they do probably need ten years to cultivate a strong culture of leadership development at all levels.
+This also includes relationship building with the congregation and staff.

 2. The Assumption that Your Church is not in Danger of Implosion

 One other benefit the pandemic has brought us all is the realization that life (and churches) are more fragile than we realize.
-Nearly everyone has realized that every church is only one generation from extinction, and only one serious disruption away from irrelevance.
+We have learned that every church is only one generation away from extinction and only one serious disruption away from irrelevance.
 No church is exempt from problems that inevitably accompany a rough succession.
-No matter the size of the membership, the status and number of current and former donors, or the renown of the pastoral team, bad successions can be exceptionally taxing for a congregation.
+No matter the size of the membership, the status and number of current and former donors, or the renown of the pastoral team, bad succession can be exceptionally taxing on a congregation.
 If succession is handled flippantly, you risk people leaving your church or a decrease in giving.

 3. Today’s Success Formulas Poisoning Tomorrow’s Succession